dchristl/macless-haystack/firmware/ESP32/README.md

 ## Macless Haystack Firmware for ESP32

-This project contains a battery-optimzed PoC firmware for Espressif ESP32 chips (like ESP32-WROOM or ESP32-WROVER, but _not_ ESP32-S2).
+This project contains a battery-optimzed PoC firmware for Espressif ESP32 chips (like ESP32-WROOM, ESP32-WROVER, ESP32-C3 but _not_ ESP32-S2).
 After flashing our firmware, the device sends out Bluetooth Low Energy advertisements such that it can be found by [Apple's Find My network](https://developer.apple.com/find-my/).
 This firmware consumes slightly more power when more than 1 key is used.
 The controller wakes up every 30 minutes and switches the key.